codingforeveryone/READMEs/programmer-skills/git-basics.md

 $ git push <remote> <branch>
 ```

-Download changes and merge into HEAD
+Pull all files from a branch of the remote repository, and merge this into the current local branch
 ```bash
 $ git pull <remote> <branch>
 ```